Rupt/paper-which-is-real/README.md

 ## Experiment 1: Gappy detector
 The cylindrical particle detector with holes and varying efficiencies.  \
-In the paper, this is illustrated in Figures 2 and 3, and discussed in Section 5.  \
+In the paper, this is illustrated in Figures 2 and 3, and discussed in Section 5.

+Notebook version: `example_ring_paper.ipynb`.  \
+You should be able to view this on github with all figures and other outputs.

-Execute it with:
+Execute the plain python version with:
 ```bash
 python example_ring_paper.py
 ```
 This reproduces plots from the paper and dumps them into the directory `example_ring_paper/`.  \

-A notebook version is provided as `example_ring_paper.ipynb`.  \
+## Experiment 2: Height map
+The topographical map from Figure 4 and Section 6 of the paper.

+Notebook version: `example_map_paper.ipynb`.  \
 You should be able to view this on github with all figures and other outputs.

-## Experiment 2: Height map
-The topographical map from Figure 4 and Section 6 of the paper.  \
-Execute it with:
+Execute the plain python version with:
 ```bash
 python example_map_paper.py
 ```
-This reproduces plots from the paper and dumps them into the directory `example_map_paper/`.  \
+This reproduces plots from the paper and dumps them into the directory `example_map_paper/`.
-A notebook version is provided as `example_map_paper.ipynb`.  \
-You should be able to view this on github with all figures and other outputs.

 ## Bonus experiments:
 * `python example_ring.py`